MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-sending-and-receiving-a-signed-and-encrypted-message.md

 ---
-Description: 'The following example signs a message using a sender''s private key and encrypts the signed message using a receiver''s public key.' ms.assetid: 'f2863e4a-d22a-4ff0-91d8-052eeaade14e'
+Description: The following example signs a message using a senders private key and encrypts the signed message using a receivers public key. ms.assetid: f2863e4a-d22a-4ff0-91d8-052eeaade14e
-title: 'Example C Program: Sending and Receiving a Signed and Encrypted Message'
+title: Example C Program Sending and Receiving a Signed and Encrypted Message ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Example C Program: Sending and Receiving a Signed and Encrypted Message